 April 27, 2012—

-With input from a broad spectrum of the University community—including deans, faculty, staff and students—Michigan Technological University’s Board of Control has adopted a revised strategic plan.
+With input from a broad spectrum of the University community—including deans, faculty, staff and students—Michigan Technological University’s Board of Trustees has adopted a revised strategic plan.
 At its regular meeting on April 27, 2012, the Board approved the enhanced plan.

 The new plan replaces one approved in July 2009, which was in turn an update of the strategic plan passed in 2006.

 “The strategic plan has served us well,” said President Glenn D. Mroz.
 “Our successes in recent years reflect that.
 We’ve made good decisions and budget allocations based on the plan, but as time moves on and circumstances change, we believe it is important to review and refresh the plan to maintain its value as a compass to steer by.”